XingxiangLi/Feature-Screening-with-CRU/README.md

    -  The table outputs will be stored in subfolder "tables".

-Please note that "CRU_ReplicationCode_Full.r" will have a long runtime (see Runtime section of this readme file).
+Please note that "CRU_ReplicationCode_Full.r" will have a long runtime (see Runtime section of this README file).
 For testing purposes, one can run "CRU_ReplicationCode_ShortRunTime.r" in stead of "CRU_ReplicationCode_Full.r".

   - "CRU_ReplicationCode_ShortRunTime.r" roughly reproduces the tables and figures in a simplified setup,